Digital cleanup for businesses

 The fewer forgotten backups and unused digital systems you possess, the fewer resources are spent on surveillance and monitoring of logs.
 Consequently, there are fewer security risks and server strains.

-Organizing and taking part in Digital Cleanup Day increases team morale and unity.
+Organising and taking part in Digital Cleanup Day increases team morale and unity.
 It is a team building event – free, fun, and carrying a positive social and environmental impact.

 Digital waste is expensive for you and the environment; each minute sees 240 million emails sent, of which 20% are never even opened.
 The space occupied by backups and unused files on servers carries a price tag.

-How to reduce your organization’s digital footprint
+How to reduce your organisation’s digital footprint

 STEP 1